-- 9.12 The Dorset SCS shows that the provision of more affordable housing is a top priority for the people of Dorset.
-However, across the rural parts of the County there is also a general concern about the potential impacts of new housing development. - 9.13 In North Dorset, the Council recognises that there is a need for housing of all types, not just affordable housing.
-Affordable housing is a corporate priority for the Council and was also identified as a key issue in the early visioning work for the Core Strategy.

-9.14 The objective seeks to focus both market and affordable housing in the most sustainable locations, but also recognises that, exceptionally, affordable housing may be required in more rural areas to meet strictly local needs.
+- 5.25 The Dorset SCS shows that the provision of more affordable housing is a top priority for the people of Dorset.
+However, across the rural parts of the County there is also a general concern about the potential impacts of new housing development. - In North Dorset, the Council recognises that there is a need for housing of all types, not just affordable housing.
+Affordable housing is a corporate priority for the Council and was also identified as a key issue in the early visioning work for the draft Core Strategy. - 5.27 The objective seeks to focus both market and affordable housing in the most sustainable locations, but also recognises that, exceptionally, affordable housing may be required in more rural areas to meet strictly local needs.
 The objective reflects the concerns about the shortage of affordable housing in the Dorset SCS by suggesting that all new dwellings should contribute to meeting affordable housing needs.
 However, it also recognises the importance of securing the right type, design and mix of housing generally to meet the needs of the whole population.
 The need to provide for the needs of gypsies and travellers is also highlighted.

-Objective 4 - Meeting the District's Housing Needs
+Objective 5 - Meeting the District's Housing Needs

-The objective is to deliver more housing, including more affordable housing that better meets the diverse needs of the District by:
+- 5.28 The objective is to deliver more housing, including more affordable housing that better meets the diverse needs of the District by: - meeting the vast majority of overall District housing needs by focusing provision at the District's four main towns;

-- a) Meeting the vast majority of overall District housing needs by focusing provision at the main towns; - b) Focusing provision elsewhere on meeting local housing needs, especially the need for affordable housing; - c) Ensuring that all new dwellings contribute to overcoming the affordable housing shortfall; - d) Ensuring that the type, design and mix of housing reflect housing needs in up-to-date assessments; - e) Ensuring that housing is designed to support the changing needs of its occupants and users; and - f) Ensuring that sufficient, sustainably-located sites are provided to meet the needs of gypsies, travellers and travelling showpeople in the District.
+- focusing provision elsewhere on meeting local housing needs, especially the need for affordable housing; - ensuring that all new dwellings contribute to overcoming the affordable housing shortfall; - ensuring that the type, design and mix of housing reflect housing needs in up-todate assessments; - ensuring that housing is designed to support the changing needs of its occupants and users; and - ensuring that sufficient, sustainably-located sites are provided to meet the needs of gypsies, travellers and travelling showpeople in the District.